 We grow lettuce using organic/permaculture methods in no-till garden beds.

-Within weeks, we’re harvesting microgreens and baby greens.
-We continue to get a continual harvest of greens for several months after, thinning out the smaller plants as we go to make room for the most robust plants.
+We get a continual harvest of lettuce greens for several months after, thinning out the smaller plants as we go to make room for the most robust lettuce plants.
 At the end, we have a bed full of large mature heads of lettuce, some of which we leave to produce seed, some of which we harvest.

 Since it helps to have a visual aid, we made a short 5 minute video to show you exactly how to do what’s described above: